NCLEX Scoring

 Can I pass with the minimum questions?

 Yes.
-If the exam stops at 75 (RN) or 85 (PN), the system has high confidence in its decision — either you're clearly above or clearly below the standard.
+If the exam stops at 85 items (the minimum for both NCLEX-RN and NCLEX-PN per the April 2026 Candidate Bulletin), the system has high confidence in its decision — either you're clearly above or clearly below the standard.
 A short exam doesn't mean you passed, but it also doesn't mean you failed.
 The exam stops when it has 95% statistical confidence in its decision.

 What does 'approaching exam-ready' mean?

-When your readiness score shows 'approaching exam-ready,' your theta estimate is above the passing standard but within a narrow margin (typically +0.00 to +0.49 logits).
-You're on track, but your ability estimate hasn't stabilized sufficiently to demonstrate consistent exam readiness.
-This is a positive sign—you're close—but it indicates you should continue focused practice to build a more comfortable buffer above the passing standard before test day.
+When your readiness score shows 'approaching exam-ready,' your practice ability estimate is above the readiness target but within a narrow margin.
+You're on track, but your estimate hasn't stabilized enough across multiple sessions to demonstrate consistent readiness.
+This is a positive sign — you're close — but it indicates you should continue focused practice to build a more comfortable buffer before test day.

 How often should I check my readiness score?